Violence Intervention/Prevention Project

 Distract – Interrupting the situation without directly confronting the offender.

-The VIP Project offers free intervention training.
+The A.S.A.P.
+(Alcohol & Sexual Assault Prevention) program offers free intervention training.
 Email Julia Sutherlin for information.

 How you can help: Know your resources.